 Yes, that’s right—even a woman who is specifically called a “woman” (γυναῖκα – gunaika, Acts 18:2) and mentioned by name in the New Testament more times than some of the Twelve isn’t safe from having her gender reassigned.
 The copy of the Index Discipulorum which makes Junia into a man also makes Priscilla into a man—and one who was a bishop of a church nowhere near her husband’s church.

 The discomfort with Priscilla probably has something to do with her eminence in teaching and church planting.
 Though ancient convention dictated that a man’s name usually came before his wife’s, Priscilla is mentioned before her husband Aquila five out of seven times, suggesting that she was the more prominent of the missionary couple.
-She instructed Apollos in the gospel (Acts 18:26), was a house church leader in Corinth, and some have speculated that she may have written the Epistle to the Hebrews.
+She instructed Apollos in the gospel (Acts 18:26), was a house church leader in Ephesus, and some have speculated that she may have written the Epistle to the Hebrews.

 Small wonder that Priscilla challenges those with a narrow view of women’s roles in the Church.

 At least one.
 The aforementioned “true companion” of Philippians 4:3 is an esoteric figure.
 The Greek word for “yokefellow” or “companion” is a vocative substantive adjective that is, elsewhere, heavily associated with marriage.
 This led Clement of Alexandria to conclude that the “companion” was Paul’s wife, Paul having apparently married since his declaration of bachelorhood in 1 Corinthians 7:7.